Darkness95/Kuroro_Srcs/Server_Source.md

 + Upgrade event quest.
 + Fishing complet event quest.
 + Stack potts directly in belt inventory, before putting them to inventory.
++ Stack items you drop for Other guys in your party.
 ```
 ## - New Fixes
 ```